 Data Access.
 Many HPC apps require shared access to a set of files and directories.
 How this access is provided can significantly affect app performance.
-You can leverage shared data stored in Cloud Storage, in NFS servers, or using parallel file systems such as Gluster and Ceph.
+You can leverage shared data stored in Cloud Storage, in NFS servers such as FileStore, or using parallel file systems, as discussed in the Storage section.

 Security.
 For data that is sensitive, you must take care to ensure that access is always authorized and data is appropriately encrypted at rest and in transit.
 While Cloud Storage encrypts data at rest and in transit, you can apply an additional layer of control and manage keys either in Cloud Key Management Service, or on your own.
 The keys must be retrieved or installed on the compute nodes prior to running the job.

 Inter-node latency.
 For tightly-coupled HPC apps, performance might be sensitive to the inter-node latency between nodes in the cluster.
 Because GCP provides nodes with sizes up to 64 cores, you can run 64-way parallel jobs without traversing nodes.
 In most cases, jobs of around 1000 cores or smaller perform reasonably well on non-specialized network hardware.

 Software license management.
 Many commercial apps require a license server, sometimes known as a key server.
 Some apps come with a built-in or recommended license server and others might be compatible with existing license-server offerings.
 Some job schedulers can help with license management and stop jobs from running until a license is available.